 First, get up to speed on the fundamentals of Wi-Fi design in a variety of use-cases.
 You may not be planning to design Wi-Fi networks for retail environments, but the design principles therein will prepare you for the challenges of designing optimized networks for any situation.
 The same is true of Wi-Fi design in the hospitality sector.

 Once you feel comfortable with the basics, you can move on to our in-depth ebook all about Wi-Fi 6.
 When you’re ready to start designing your Wi-Fi 6 network, print out our reference poster for easy access to crucial information like signal characteristics and sub-carrier numbers.

-After you’ve become an expert on Wi‑Fi, learn how iBwave’s Wi‑Fi Suite is a tailored solution that can simplify and enhance your network design for a variety of environments.
+After you’ve become an expert on Wi-Fi, learn how iBwave Private Networks (Wi-Fi) and iBwave Wi-Fi Mobile can simplify and enhance your network design for a variety of environments.